-Altova may collect information in a number of ways.
-The most common are when you are asked to register before downloading Altova software; when you request an evaluation key-code directly from within Altova software; when you request an evaluation extension; when you subscribe to e-mail newsletters; when you join a limited access part of the Site(s); when you participate in a contest, survey, or promotion; when you report a problem with our Site(s), our services or our software products; or when you purchase, activate and register Altova software products and services as applicable.
-Altova may also receive Personal Information about you from other business channels such as telephone calls, trade shows, conferences, product demonstrations, service engagements, or from our partners.
+Altova may collect Personal Data in a number of ways.
+The most common are when you request an evaluation keycode directly from within Altova software; when you request an evaluation extension; when you subscribe to e-mail newsletters; when you join a limited access part of the Site(s); when you create an account or post to the Forums; when you participate in a contest, survey, or promotion; when you report a problem with our Site(s), our services or our software products; or when you purchase, activate and register Altova software products and services.
+Altova may also receive Personal Data about you from other business channels such as telephone calls, trade shows, conferences, product demonstrations, service engagements, or from our partners.

 Our Site may contain links to other sites, including ones that display our trademarks and name amongst other organizations.
-Altova assumes no responsibility for the content or the privacy policies and practices of such Web sites.
+Altova assumes no responsibility for the content or the privacy policies and practices of such websites.
 Altova encourages you to read the privacy statements of these linked sites; their privacy practices may differ from ours.
-Please remember that any information you submit in a discussion forum, message board or other such area will be deemed public information and is not confidential.
+Please remember that any data you submit in a discussion forum, message board or other such area will be deemed public information and is not confidential.
 There is a risk in such communication venues that information can be collected and used by others.
 Please be careful and responsible when you are online.

 The Site(s) are not directed to children under the age of 13 and Altova assumes products purchased through credit card means are purchased by adults.
 Altova respects the privacy of parents and children and is committed to complying with the Children's Online Privacy Protection Act (COPPA).
 Altova believes that parents should supervise their children's online activities and consider using parental control tools available from online services and software manufacturers that help provide a kid-friendly online environment.
-These tools can also prevent children from otherwise disclosing online their name, address and other Personal Information without parental permission.
+These tools can also prevent children from otherwise disclosing online their name, address and other Personal Data without parental permission.

-Last updated: 2011-3-22
+Last updated: 2018-05-25